matthewtpapa/vision/docs/adr/0001-oracle-first.md

 ## Invariants

+Invariant: No network in hot loop; Oracle and Verify operate on local/cached artifacts only.

 - No runtime RIS in hot loop (RIS allowed only in offline ingestion).
 - Thresholds are quantile-calibrated per shard (no global constants).
 - KB medoids are int8, ≤ 3 per class (herding + caps).